mbhulin/OrientTutorial/fill_database_with_test_data.md

 		db.addEdge("class:IS_A", door, connector, "IS_A");
 		db.addEdge("class:IS_A", livingRoom, room, "IS_A");
 		db.addEdge("class:IS_A", diningRoom, room, "IS_A");
+		...
+    }
+}
 ```

 After establishing the connection to the database - again in plocal mode - some vertices and edges are created.

+There are several possibilities to add new vertices to the database using the addVertex method.

 If you like you can edit FillDB.java and add some additional locations, objects or positions.